 Since 1990, the brand has been owned by Mondelēz International, which sells Oreo bars (chocolate-covered cookie and biscuit pieces) in America as a Milka-branded product.

 The brand name is a compound name.
 It is formed from the first syllables of the main ingredients: Mil, from milk, and ka, from cocoa.
-The emphasis in the logo and advertising was made on the tenderness that chocolate gets from the milk of special Simmental cows grazing in the Alps.
+The logo and advertising emphasized the tenderness of chocolate obtained from the milk of special Simmental cows grazing in the Alps.
 The purple color is an attempt to stand out from the competition.
 The lettering on the last emblem seems to flow from the milk spilled on it.
 The color of the letters is very delicate and airy.
 The upward rise of the inscription hints at mountain peaks.